Table of Contents

 Dangers: Certain conditions can produce nitrogen oxides (NOₓ), which are harmful when inhaled, as well as hydrochloric acid (HCl) vapors.
 These can be dissipated and safely vented using a laboratory hood.

 Industrial labs usually test reactions in the R&D lab before scaling up to large-scale setups.
-This process is dangerous because, many times, the exact reaction dynamics and outcomes may not be known beforehand.
-Theoretically, some reactions can be performed more safely in fume hoods.
+This process is dangerous because, many times, you may not know the exact reaction dynamics and outcomes beforehand.
+Theoretically, you can perform some reactions more safely in fume hoods.

 C₂H₄ + Cl₂ → C₂H₄Cl₂

-Dangers: Chlorine must be handled carefully.
+Dangers: You must handle Chlorine gas carefully.
 The vapour is extremely toxic and can cause respiratory damage.
 Laboratory hoods can remove the vapours from the air, if excess chlorine is dissipated inside the lab.

 C₆H₆ + HNO₃ → C₆H₅NO₂ + H₂O

 Dangers: Nitric and hydrochloric acids are used in this reaction.
-Both emit acidic pungent vapours that must be safely handled inside the laboratory hood.
+Both emit acidic pungent vapors that you must safely handle inside the laboratory hood.

 n CH₂=CHCOOCH₃ → [CH₂-CH(COOCH₃)]ₙ